aesalazar/AsteroidsWasm/readme.md

 ## Blazor Notes

-Microsoft has made Blazor offically part of .NET Core 3.
-It was first included in Preview 4 which, as mentioned above, is what the .NET Core apps in this project use.
+Microsoft has made Blazor officially part of .NET Core 3.
+It was first included in Preview 4.
 Prior to that it was a separate library/install.

 To build the app, simply do it from Visual Studio - just make sure you have all dependencies listed on their Getting Stated page at [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).
 Besides the .NET Core install there is an extension specific to Blazor that is needed.

 Building from CLI in the Asteroids.Blazor project folder is also an option:

-`dotnet build`
+`dotnet build -c Release`

 To run the application, simply hit F5 or ctrl+F5 in Visual Studio or from the CLI: